 - A visit with another cancer care specialist to review your specific case.
 This can include reviewing pathology slides and reports, radiology and lab results, and other information about your cancer diagnosis.

-- The provider will also review treatment options you have been given and may provide alternatives.
+- The provider will also review the treatment options you have been given and may provide alternatives.

 Why should I get a second opinion?

 - A second opinion gives you an opportunity to explore all options for your cancer treatment as well as meet other providers.
 You need to feel comfortable with the team that will coordinate your care.

-- A second opinion can help you learn more about your cancer and possible treatments – think of it as an education session.
+- A second opinion can help you learn more about your cancer and possible treatments – think of it as an educational session.

 - Second opinions are particularly helpful in the case of rare or unusual cancers.

 How do I find another provider to give me a second opinion?